redhead girl

 The truth, according to experts, is that there is no real connection between bees and the color red.
 Children will learn by reading books about bees that the behavior of these insects is driven by a sense of smell and has nothing to do with color.
 Studies have shown that bees are repelled by certain smells, like bananas and perfume.
 An urban legend states that perfumes smell different on the skin of redheads, and while this has never been scientifically proven, the scent itself would likely drive bees away rather than incite them to sting.

-child with red hair
+girl with red hair

 As people with red hair age, their locks will lose pigmentation and turn either blonde or white, but never a dull grey.
 The process of losing pigmentation, achromotrichia, causes the hair to fade to a variety of shades, but lucky for them it never turns into silvery strands associated with old age.

-(5) Oftentimes, redheads are also left-handed.
+(5) Redheads are usually left-handed.

 These two rare traits are passed along through recessive genes, which usually come in pairs.
 Approximately 10% of the population is left-handed while only 2% have red hair.
 While scientific proof has not yet been established linking the two traits, data collected thus far points to a connection.